 50. A Member may not speak to any question after it has been put by the Speaker and the voices have been given in the affirmative or negative.
 (Amended 6 March 2008)

-Allusion to previous debate or proceedings

-51. A Member may not allude to any debate or proceedings of the same calendar year unless such allusion is relevant to the matter under discussion.

 Reflections upon votes

 52. A Member may not reflect adversely upon any vote of the Assembly, except upon a motion that the vote be rescinded.
 (Amended 6 March 2008)